analogdevicesinc/precision-converters-firmware/doc/sphinx/source/hardware/comm_interface.rst

    For data transmission to IIO clients, IIO firmware applications uses *Virtual Serial* Or *UART* as primary communication links.
-Firmware by default uses the Virtual Serial interface for higher speed data transmission as SDP-K1 MCU board supports both Virtual Serial and UART interface.
+Firmware by default uses the Virtual Serial interface for SDP-K1 for higher speed data transmission as MCU board supports both Virtual Serial and UART interface.
+The Nucleo-H563 supports only UART.
 If you target a different MCU board that does not support Virtual Serial, just set UART as communication link in the firmware (app_config.h file).

-SDP-K1 is powered through USB connection from the computer.
-SDP-K1 MCU board acts as a serial device when connected to PC, which creates a serial ports to connect to IIO client application running on PC.
+MCU board is powered through USB connection from the computer.
+It acts as a serial device when connected to PC, which creates a serial ports to connect to IIO client application running on PC.
 The serial port assigned to a device can be seen through the device manager for windows-based OS as shown below: